leiferlab/kumar-touch-neuron-subtypes/README.md

 ## kumar-touch-neuron-subtypes

-## This is the code used to collect and analyze the data presented in: Li*, Kumar*, Poon, Leifer, and Zheng, "Functional Interrogation of Neuronal Subtypes via Intersectional Expression of Optogenetic Actuator Reveals Non-linear Components in a Linear Circuit"
+## This is the code used to collect and analyze the data presented in: Li*, Kumar*, Poon, Leifer, and Zheng, "Functional Probing of Neuronal Subtypes via Intersectional Expression of Optogenetic Actuator Reveals Non-linear Components in a Linear Circuit" (*co-first authors)

 ## Below are the codes to collect behavioral datasets from two different instruments: <br/>
 a.
 Whole worm illumination setup: The associated code for collecting data from the whole field illumination setup is in the whole_field_illumination_setup folder.
 This setup is used to collect the data presented in Figures 2 and 4. <br/>